|

 He looked into life as one would look at a mirror

-and he saw '
+and he saw . . .

-To never see oneself
+to never see oneself

-It would be like not having a memory of who 'you' are
+to never have a memory of who 'you' are

 'You' and 'I'